Liouville Quantum Gravity on the unit disk: Liouville Quantum Gravity on the disk

 \subsection{Definition and existence of the partition function}

-LQFT on the disk will be defined in terms of three parameters $\gamma$, $\mu$, $\mu_{\partial}$, respectively the coupling constant and the bulk/boundary cosmological constants, and marked points.
+LQFT on the disk will be defined in terms of three parameters $\gamma$, $\mu$, $\mu_{\partial}$, respectively the coupling constant and the bulk/boundary cosmological constants, together with prescribed marked points.
 In this section, we will assume that the parameters $\gamma$, $\mu$, $\mu_{\partial}$ satisfy

 Concerning the marked points, we fix a set of $n$ points $(z_i)_{1\leq i\leq n}$ in the interior of $\D$ together with $n$ weights $(\alpha_i)_{1\leq i\leq n}\in \R^n$ and $n'$ points $(s_j)_{1\leq j\leq n'}$ on the boundary $\partial\D$ together with $n'$ weights $(\beta_j)_{1\leq j\leq n'}\in \R^{n'}$.
 The family $(z_i,\alpha_i)_i$ will be called bulk marked points and the family $(s_j,\beta_j)_j$ boundary marked points.